vsteve96/SaveTheWorld/README.md

 - After running the Google Lighthouse testing on the pages, the result is still showing lower performance score, due to "not properly sized images"
 - After many resizing and conversion attempts, the images now appear sharp, they are all responsive and their file sizes are relatively small, but I still couldn't achieve higher score above the current value in Lighthouse.
+- This issue could require further improvements on the responsive images.

 ## 404 Page ##